mastersumant/Major-Project/doc_reader/document_reviewer/summarizer/README.md

 I have included 5 sample files: Artificial Intelligence.txt,data structure.txt,story1.txt, story2.txt, story3.pdf for analyizing the summarizer or you can upload any story as per your wish.

 After Creating django server you need to open Any browser of your choice like chrome,firefox,etc and follow the below steps to get the summary:
-1. Enter url: *http://127.0.0.1:8000/summary/ in browser.
+1. Enter url: *http://127.0.0.1:8000/summary/* in browser.
-2. Give *title of the story.
+2. Give *title* of the story.
 3. Choose file from your system to the Django interface.
-4. Select type of summary *"Short Term" or *"Long Term".
+4. Select type of summary *"Short Term"* or *"Long Term"*.
-5. If any information enter was wrong the press *reset button.
+5. If any information enter was wrong the press *reset* button.
-6. If No, then press *submit button.
+6. If No, then press *submit* button.
-7. To *Play the story press 🔊 icon on the screen.
+7. To *Play* the story press 🔊 icon on the screen.
-8. To *pause the story press 🔇 icon on the screen.
+8. To *pause* the story press 🔇 icon on the screen.
-9. To *resume the stroy from the same point press 🔉 icon on the screen.
+9. To *resume* the stroy from the same point press 🔉 icon on the screen.
 10. In the bottom you can check number of words *before and *after the summarizer.